roc-streaming/roc-toolkit/docs/sphinx/portability/cross_compiling.rst

    This command will automatically employ KVM-based hardware acceleration.
 If you're using VirtualBox, you should temporary stop it and unload its kernel drivers, because they can't work with KVM side-by-side.
 You can do it using ``systemctl`` command.

-Subsequent runs will be much faster than the first one, because Docker container will remaing running in background, and downloaded Android components will be cached in Docker volume.
+Subsequent runs will be much faster than the first one, because Docker container will remain running in background, and downloaded Android components will be cached in Docker volume.
 You can remove Docker container and volume using ``purge`` command:

 .. code::